Burial Insurance for Seniors

 Jason Stolz CLTC, CRPC

-Burial insurance for seniors is designed to do one thing very well: provide a guaranteed pool of money so your loved ones aren’t scrambling to pay for funeral costs, medical bills, or small debts when you pass away.
-Done right, it’s simple, predictable, and usually easier to qualify for than traditional life insurance.
+Burial insurance for seniors is designed to do one thing very well: create a guaranteed pool of money so your loved ones aren’t scrambling to pay for funeral costs, last medical bills, or small debts when you pass away.
+When it’s set up correctly, it’s simple, predictable, and often easier to qualify for than traditional fully-underwritten life insurance.

 What Is Burial Insurance for Seniors?

-Burial insurance—often called “final expense” or “funeral insurance”—is a small permanent life insurance policy, typically ranging from $5,000 to $40,000 in coverage.
-Unlike term insurance that eventually ends, burial policies are designed to last for your lifetime as long as premiums are paid.
+Burial insurance—also called final expense insurance or funeral insurance—is typically a smaller permanent life insurance policy, commonly in the $5,000 to $40,000 range.
+Unlike term insurance that expires after a set number of years, burial insurance is designed to remain in force for your lifetime as long as premiums are paid.

 How Burial Insurance Works